 Cathedral Of Barcelona History

 Barcelona Cathedral is known as the Cathedral of the Holy Cross and Saint Eulalia, which is a significant religious place for the people of Barcelona.
 It was built by architects, namely August Font I Carreras, and Josep Oriol Mestres I Esplugas.
 The architectural structure of the Cathedral has a Gothic revival and gothic structure.
 It has a length of approximately 90 meters, a width of 40 meters, and a height of 53 meters.
-The history of the Cathedral of Barcelona can be traced back to the 13th and 15th centuries when it was constructed, and it is still active in the province of the Archdiocese of Barcelona.

-In the cathedral, there are tombs of Saints Eulàlia, Olegarius, Saint Raymond of penafort, Roman Berenguer, Almodis de la Marche, Berenguer de Palou II, Arnau de Gurb, and Salvador Casanas Pages.
 The rich Cathedral of Barcelona's history is one of the main reasons that attract tourists to visit this place from all over the world.
 It took around two centuries to make this beautiful church, which holds amazing examples of Gothic architecture.
 It is believed that the place has been associated with various myths and legends, which can be seen in the carvings on the pillars.

-3rd - 4th centuries
+3rd - 4th Centuries

 Christianisation in Barcelona began during the 3rd and 4th centuries.
 It is assumed that it was a church, as it was a three-nave building.
 Saint Eulàlia's relics were kept in one of the chapels of this church.
 There are no proven historical records but people believe in the history of this Cathedral.